containerd/project/CONTRIBUTING.md

 When developing features inside the containerd codebase, changes should be focused towards building APIs to develop higher level functionality and not about adding a specific feature into the core codebase.
-Some features may benefit the container ecosystem, however, they may not be appropriate for a first class feature in containerd.
+Even functionality that benefits the broader container ecosystem may not be appropriate to implement as a first class feature in containerd.

 ## Successful Changes